23 School Britannia

 ‘It’s too late for that.
 I used to think I could be indecisive, but now I’m not so sure.
 I’m afraid I just can’t change.’

 ‘You just won’t let go, huh?
-You’re like a dog with a Frisbee.’
+You’re like a dog with a Frisbee.
+Now be on your way.’

 I never saw this young, thrill seeking hotspur again.
 A friend dared him to take part in a physical contest.